Hernán Terrazas Céspedes

-Early military career
+Early life and military career

+Birth and family

+Born in the city of Cochbamba, Cochabamba Department, on December 3, 1926, he was the son of Eugenio Terrazas Tapia and Octavia Céspedes Ugarte.
+The Terrazas family was a prominent and wealthy landowning family based in the Cochabamba and Santa Cruz Departments of Bolivia.
+The family had properties in Mizque, Tarata, Anzaldo, and Pojo.
+Their lands expanded as well into the Chuquisaca and Potosí Departments, having vast properties in Padilla and Torotoro.
+His family lived in Torotoro, where he was raised.
+At a young age, he moved to La Paz with his older brother Manuel, a veteran of the Chaco War.
+He joined the Military College of the Army, the so-called "Colegio Militar del Ejército, Cnl.
+Gualberto Villarroel López," in 1941.
+His military career began there, where he was a classmate of future president Hugo Banzer.
+Terrazas graduated in 1947 with the rank of second lieutenant.

 Graduation and the Civil War of 1949

-His military career began in the Military College of the Army, located in La Paz, where he was a classmate of future president Hugo Banzer.
-Being a member of the graduated class of 1948, Terrazas left the Military College with the rank of second lieutenant.
 Not long after his military career had just begun, Bolivia found itself in a moment of chaos.
-After the brutal lynching of President Gualberto Villarroel in 1946, the oligarchs of the nation attempted to sideline the Revolutionary Nationalist Movement (MNR) and undo the reforms of the past years.
+After the brutal lynching of President Gualberto Villarroel in 1946, the oligarchs of the nation attempted to sideline the Revolutionary Nationalist Movement (MNR) and undo the reforms carried out by the socialist military regimes since the presidency of Germán Busch.

 The repression that followed would climax in the so-called civil war of 1949.
-Among the rebel lines, Terrazas backed the MNR and partook in the uprising at Incahuasi.
-The rebellion was ultimately crushed and, along with many others, he was put in prison.
-Though the rebellion had come to an end, the oligarchy’s rule over the country remained shaky.
+Among the rebel, Terrazas backed the MNR and partook in the uprising at Incahuasi.
+The rebellion was ultimately crushed and, along with many others, Terrazas was incarcerated.
+Though the rebellion had come to an end, the oligarchy's rule over the country remained unstable.

 By 1951, the MNR was again troubling the government.
-President Mamerto Urriolagoitía, in an attempt to deal with the protest and rebellions, installed general Hugo Ballivián as his successor in a self-coup known as the Mamertazo.
-The government could not maintain stability and the result was the Bolivian National Revolution of 1952.
+President Mamerto Urriolagoitía, in an attempt to deal with the civil unrest and military intrigues, installed General Hugo Ballivián as his successor in a self-coup known as the Mamertazo.
+Terrazas, who was a staunch supporter of the MNR, joined the plot against the new government which, by early 1952, was gaining momentum.
+The government and their struggle for legitimacy culminated in the Bolivian National Revolution of 1952.
 The echoes of the coup d’état of 1949 resonated within the events of 1952.
+Terrazas, a party member, supported the overthrow of the regime.
 Finally, the old oligarchic republic overthrown and the MNR in power.
-The results of 1952 would propel Terrazas’ career to new heights and would lead him to high positions in the future.
+The events of 1952 would propel Terrazas’ career to new heights and would lead him to high positions in the future.